ThatNinjaGuy/harmony-initiatives-service/ReadME.md

 ---

-# Hazelcast Client Data
+# Harmony Initiatives Microservice

-This repository contains the implementation of a Hazelcast client application.
+This repository contains the SpringBoot implementation of the microservice interface for supporting the primary UI of the application

 ## Controller Endpoints